Unrepentant-Atheist/AutoHotkey-Scripts/README.md

 # AutoHotkey-Scripts
-A collection of AutoHotkey scripts I wrote for various tasks
+A collection of AutoHotkey scripts I wrote for various tasks.